olooney/oranlooney.com/content/quotes/_index.md

 <br>&mdash;Francis Bacon

+"Truth is ever to be found in simplicity, and not in the multiplicity and confusion of things."
+<br>&mdash;Isaac Newton

 "Models should be as simple as possible, but not more so."
 <br>&mdash;Attributed to Einstein

+"Science is simply common sense at its best, that is, rigidly accurate in observation, and merciless to fallacy in logic."
+<br>&mdash;Thomas Henry Huxley

 "Measure what is measurable, and make measurable what is not so."
 <br>&mdash;Galileo Galilei

-"Science is simply common sense at its best, that is, rigidly accurate in observation, and merciless to fallacy in logic."
-<br>&mdash;Thomas Henry Huxley

 "The only relevant test of the validity of a hypothesis is comparison of its